-Speed is important in almost every sport and with the right speed training exercises as part of a complete speed training program athletes can make dramatic improvements.
+Speed is important in almost every sport.
+With the right speed training exercises as part of a complete speed training program, athletes can make dramatic improvements.

-Strength training is the foundation of your speed training program and we’ll start by going through different strength training exercises that’ll help you get faster.
+Strength training is the foundation of your speed training program.
+The following strength training exercises are going to help you get faster.

 Getting stronger helps you produce more force and therefore run faster.
 Especially for athletes in middle school and high school, building a base of strength training is the top priority for getting faster.

-There are a few different types of strength training exercises you’ll want to include in your speed training program and they each work your body in a different way.
+There are a few different types of strength training exercises you’ll want to include in your speed training program that your body in a different way.

 Before you do any of these exercises it’s important to do some type of warm up.
 A dynamic warm up is usually best and can include exercises such as lunges, high knees, side shuffles, butt kicks, straight leg kicks, and sprints that aren’t at full speed.

 Below, you’ll find some of the best strength training exercises to help you get faster.